 Hole #6 is the number one handicap hole.
 Yes, I can agree with this!
 Sorry to be redundant but…severe dogleg left: sloping fairway left; rolling fairway; two hazards to cross; and then up to the green. #1 handicap?
 Yes!
 Hole #7 – ditto to all the other par 4’s (but that’s not a bad thing).
 Hole #8 is an uphill, blind tee shot to a downhill, blind shot to the green.
 Even though you can’t see much of anything on this hole, please be assured that the fairway does slope right to left.
 Hole #9 – I’ll just let you fill in your own description from the photo below.

 Ace: Immergrün Golf Club is a true hidden gem.
-Donald Ross designed this course in 1917 for Charles Schwab (who must have been fighting an incurable hook) and the students attending St. Francis University are the benefactors of this wonderful course.
+Donald Ross designed this course in 1917 for Charles Schwab (who must have been fighting an incurable slice) and the students attending St. Francis University are the benefactors of this wonderful course.
 The campus is a little off the beaten path, and about one hour from Pittsburgh and a half hour from State College.
 If you are looking for a quick nine before the big Penn State/St. Francis gridiron classic (the Red Flash do play Division 1 football), this is the place to stop.
 We played on our way to the 2016 US Open at Oakmont.

 P.S., Ed finished the round unscathed from further injury and acquired a new swing thought that helped him during our future rounds.